Boune7/DoE-Exploration/README.md

 # DoE-Exploration
 Some standalone tools for FEM data exploration

+This my first repository on GitHub!